HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-We randomly select an instruction at a position i (mutation point).
+We randomly select an instruction at a position i (mutation point):

 ```
 val mutationPoint = random.randInt(0, programLength - 1)
 ```

 We can only perform an insertion if the maximum program length hasn't been reached, and either the mutation type is insertion or no deletion can be performed.
-We randomly generate an instruction and insert it into the mutation point.
+We randomly generate an instruction and insert it into the mutation point:

 ```
 if (programLength < maximumProgramLength &&